Research Fellow, Population, Health & Wellbeing

 Closing Date: Thursday 28 September 2023

 Be part of the world-renowned WorldPop Group at the University of Southampton, a global top 100 university (QS World Rankings 2021).
 WorldPop is an award winning, multi-sectoral team of researchers, technicians and project specialists working on producing data on population distributions and characteristics at high spatial resolution.

-Strong experience with spatiotemporal statistical analysis, geographic data, and programming are important.
-You will have a PhD* or equivalent professional qualifications in a computational/statistical/quantitative discipline, ideally with a focus on the quantitative social sciences, such as public health, environment, epidemiology, demography, economics, data science, or a related discipline.
+Strong experience with spatiotemporal statistical analysis, geographic data, and programming is important.
+You will have a PhD or equivalent professional qualifications in a computational/statistical/quantitative discipline, ideally with a focus on the quantitative social sciences, such as public health, epidemiology, demography, economics, data science, or a related discipline.

-The University of Southampton offers excellent benefits including flexible/part-time working, including a generous holiday allowance of 30 days, 6 additional university closure days plus public holidays.
-We will support your long-term future too, with access to a generous pension scheme with the Universities Superannuation Scheme (USS), subsidised health and fitness facilities and a range of employee discounts.
+The University of Southampton offers excellent benefits that will make your life easier, including a generous holiday allowance of 30 days, 6 additional university closure days plus public holidays.
+We will support your long-term future too, with access to a generous pension scheme with Universities Superannuation Scheme (USS), subsidised health and fitness facilities and a range of discounts.